How liftstack works

 You can accept the system recommendation, adjust manually, or override to equal split.

-Start compounding revenue from the emails you already send
+Start compounding revenue from the campaigns you already send

 14-day free trial on the Growth tier.
 No credit card required.